Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - [Bookstore](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/bookstore/yaml) - A sample microservices Golang (Go) application.
 ArcBox will deploy the following **five different Kubernetes pods** as part of the Bookstore app.

-  - _bookbuyer_ is an HTTP client making requests to bookstore.
+  - `bookbuyer` is an HTTP client making requests to bookstore.
-  - _bookstore_ is a server, which responds to HTTP requests.
-It is also a client making requests to the _bookwarehouse_ service.
+  - `bookstore` is a server, which responds to HTTP requests.
+It's also a client making requests to the _bookwarehouse_ service.
-  - _bookwarehouse_ is a server and should respond only to _bookstore_.
+  - `bookwarehouse` is a server and should respond only to _bookstore_.
-  - _mysql_ is a MySQL database only reachable by _bookwarehouse_.
+  - `mysql` is a MySQL database only reachable by _bookwarehouse_.
-  - _bookstore-v2_ - this is the same container as the first bookstore, but for [Istio Service Mesh](#istio-service-mesh-integration) traffic split scenario we will assume that it is a new version of the app we need to upgrade to.
+  - `bookstore-v2` - this is the same container as the first bookstore, but for [Istio Service Mesh](#istio-service-mesh-integration) traffic split scenario we will assume that it's a new version of the app we need to upgrade to.

-The _bookbuyer_, _bookstore_, and _bookwarehouse_ pods will be in separate Kubernetes namespaces with the same names. _mysql_ will be in the _bookwarehouse_ namespace. _bookstore-v2_ will be in the _bookstore_ namespace.
+The `bookbuyer`, `bookstore`, and `bookwarehouse` pods will be in separate Kubernetes namespaces with the same names. `mysql` will be in the `bookwarehouse` namespace. `bookstore-v2` will be in the `bookstore` namespace.

 ### Istio Service Mesh integration